Table of Contents

 Breed Specific Coat Care

 Not all coats are the same.
-The right routine depends on breed and hair type.
-This matters for short coats and for long coats like a long-haired weiner dog, long-haired weiner dog, weiner dog long hair, wiener dog long hair, or long hair wiener dog (all common ways people describe the long-haired dachshund).
-Use the routine that fits your dog:
+The appropriate routine is determined by the breed and the type of hair.
+This is important to short coats and to long coats such as long-haired weiner dog, long-haired weiner dog, weiner dog long hair, wiener dog long hair, or long hair wiener dog (all typical descriptions people use to describe the long-haired dachshund).
+Use the routine which suits your dog:

 Long-Haired Breeds